 At Schaefer Halleen, we take pride in advocating for clients who have been treated unjustly in the workplace.
 A long-time ally to the LGBTQ community, our firm is dedicated to providing the highest quality legal representation to help our LGBTQ clients triumph when affected by illegal conduct by corporate or government entities.

-Our staff and attorneys are working with OutFront MN to enhance a deeper understanding of the complexities and concerns faced by LGBTQ individuals in the workplace.
+Our staff and attorneys have worked closely with OutFront MN to enhance a deeper understanding of the complexities and concerns faced by LGBTQ individuals in the workplace.
 Schaefer Halleen has also had the pleasure of working with and supporting Gender Justice, a non-profit that “addresses the causes and consequences of gender inequality, both locally and nationally.”
 When it comes to employment discrimination, Schaefer Halleen is the definitive resource for members of the LGBTQ community

 Client: Transgender College Professor